ExplicITConsulting/set-outlooksignatures.com/benefactorcircle.md

 <ul>
   <li>Small companies always just pay the same low price as big enterprises.</li>
   <li>No maintenance or support contracts hidden in the annual price.
 You only pay for the support you actually need — and often, thanks to the documentation, you won’t need any.</li>
-  <li><strong>All-inclusive support promise:</strong> If your support request stems from a bug in the latest version of Set-OutlookSignatures, the Benefactor Circle add-on, its documentation, or the provided components, support is free — no exceptions.
+  <li><strong>All-inclusive support promise:</strong> If your support request stems from a bug in the latest version of Set-OutlookSignatures, the <span style="font-weight: bold; background-image: linear-gradient(to right, darkgoldenrod, goldenrod, darkgoldenrod, goldenrod, darkgoldenrod); background-clip: text; color: transparent;">Benefactor Circle add-on</span>, its documentation, or the provided components, support is free — no exceptions.
 For all other issues, you will receive the same top-notch support at a fair price.</li>
   <li>No additional infrastructure or external data transfers.
 Everything runs on your existing systems, within your own security boundaries.</li>
   <li>No inflated prices that are later “discounted” through negotiations.</li>
 </ul>